PhilipNiedzwiadek/starter-academic/content/home/experience.md

         Responsibilities included:

         * Apply a general knowledge of Canadian GAAP (ASPE & ASNFPO)
         * Using Caseware to complete notice to reader compliance engagements, review engagements and audit engagements from start to finish
         * Reconciling accounts in every accounting cycle, correcting errors and misstatements, and following up with clients of discrepancies
         * Completing personal, corporate and sales tax returns, and maintaining and referencing the working paper files
         * Performing management inquiry, analytical procedures, and a variety of audit testing for review and audit engagements
         * Peer coaching sessions for completion for notice to reader engagements, corporate tax filing and personal tax filing

-  - title: Bookkeeper
+  - title: Compliance Officer
-    company: Laurier Optical
+    company: Canada Revenue Agency, Debt Management Call Centre
     company_url: https://www.canada.ca/en/revenue-agency/programs/about-canada-revenue-agency-cra/internal-audit-program-evaluation/internal-audit-program-evaluation-reports-2010/debt-management-call-centre-evaluation.html
     location: Ottawa, ON
     date_start: '2013-05-01'